 The price?
 Undergraduate classes are $365 per credit hour with a $150, per course, fee.
 All online graduate classes are $625 per credit hour except the law classes, which are $750 per credit hour.

 Trinity International University is well-recognized within Christian circles, and is a solid option for ministry-minded students, law students, and future seminarians.
-The degree options however are still somewhat limited, and one should not expect the same ease of access that can be found at schools with more established online programs.
+The degree options however are still somewhat limited, and one should not expect the same ease of access that can be found at Christian online colleges with more established distance education programs.

 An official “Best Value” school, and “Best in the West” regional favorite in west Texas is Abilene Christian University (ACU).